daattali/beautiful-jekyll/covid-policy.md

 ## Questions

-If you have questions about vaccine requirements, testing requirements, or documentation requirements, please contact us at [covid@fursquared.com](mailto:covid@fursquared.com).
+If you have questions about vaccine requirements, documentation requirements, or other COVID related questions, please contact us at [covid@fursquared.com](mailto:covid@fursquared.com).